 1. What types of liability are recognized in your jurisdiction?

-In general terms, liability arises from provisions in the Argentine Constitution, the Civil and Commercial National Code, the Criminal Code, and other laws which apply to specific cases such as the Corporate Criminal Liability Law, the Consumer Protection Law, Fair Trade Law, the Law on Medicines, etc. The standards to determine damages are high.
+In general terms, liability arises from provisions in the Argentine Constitution, the Civil and Commercial National Code, the Criminal Code, and other laws that apply to specific cases such as the Corporate Criminal Liability Law, the Consumer Protection Law, Fair-Trading Decree, the Law on Medicines, etc. The standards to determine damages are high.

 Penalties for non-compliance with the local legal framework vary depending on the type and degree of infringement, for example, potential risk to patients’ health, degree of intentionality, recidivism, unfair competition, and so on.
 These can be administrative, civil or criminal sanctions.